MeetMe/newrelic-plugin-agent/README.md

         host: localhost
         foo: bar

 The fields for plugin configurations can vary due to a plugin's configuration requirements.
+The name value in each stanza is only required when using multiple targets in a plugin.
+If it is only a single target, the name will be taken from the server's hostname.

 Apache HTTPd Installation Notes
 -------------------------------